Animals That Eat Ticks: An Alpha Gal’s New Best Friends

 Quails

 Like several of the birds on this list, quails are omnivores that enjoy eating a variety of plants and bugs.
 As they forage for food, quails will eat as many ticks as possible.
-And while bloodthirsty, disease-carrying ticks don’t do much to benefit humans, they are high in protein and other nutrients that are quite beneficial to a covey of quail.
-As a result, some farms, towns, and other communities raise quails as a chemical-free way to control ticks.
+And while bloodthirsty, disease-carrying ticks don’t do much to benefit humans, ticks are high in protein and other nutrients that are quite beneficial to a covey of quail.
+As a result, some farms, towns, and other communities leverage quails as part of their efforts to control ticks.

 Mammals That Eat Ticks